NAVEENCHANDRASEKHAR/NAVEENCHANDRASEKHAR/README.md

 - Electrical Design Engineer at Titan Engineering & Automation Ltd., Hosur
 - Experience in Electrical Control Panel Design and Documentation
 - Skilled in Electrical Schematic Design using EPLAN Electric P8
-- Knowledge of MCC, PCC, PLC, and Control Panel Design
+- Knowledge of SD, PLC, and Control Panel Design
 - Familiar with Industrial Automation Concepts and Standards
 - Interested in Smart Manufacturing and Automation Technologies